 We primarily serve U-M Ann Arbor students, faculty, and staff, but anyone can ask a library-related question.

-We specialize in information about library resources, collections, facilities, and services.
-We also answer questions and comments about library-supported technologies, including our website and electronic resources.
+We specialize in information about local library resources, collections, facilities, and services.
+We also answer questions and comments about library-supported technologies, including our website and online resources.

 We strive to answer all questions, but some are best handled by other campus units or outside organizations.
 If we can’t answer your question, we’ll refer you to someone who can.